graphsignal/graphsignal-python/README.md

 ## Security and Privacy

-Graphsignal Profiler can only open outbound connections to `agent-api.graphsignal.com` and send data, no inbound connections or commands are possible.
+Graphsignal agent can only open outbound connections to `agent-api.graphsignal.com` and send data, no inbound connections or commands are possible.

 No code or data is sent to Graphsignal cloud, only statistics and metadata.